tekstrom11/CS5008Labs/merge_sort/README.md

 In the end, you end up with 3 while loops (not nested!).

 ### Discuss and Build
 Work together with your partners to build the merge function.
 While the code is provided online, it is important to understand each step, so take piece of paper out and draw samples.
 Comment in the code with your understanding.

 > **Challenging**:
 > The merge sort is a challenging algorithm, that looks simple after it is completed.
 It is why we are doing it in a group, and you are free to use online resources if you get stuck.
 Just make sure you **understand** what is going on.
+>

+> [!NOTE]
+> You are welcome to add a operations counter, and see how the operations look.
+> However, we recommend you setting a print flag for the ops counter,
+> so it doesn't mess up your homework output.

 ## Other Sorts?
 Take time to search additional sorts online (there are a *ton* of them).
 Each person should find a sort, and describe to the group what situations it is best used for.
 Even better if you can find a visualization for that sort.